mvolkmann/blog/src/progressive-web-apps.md

   src="/blog/assets/devtools-network-files-from-cache.png?v={{pkg.version}}"
   title="Files loaded from cache in Chrome DevTools">

-To clear many things at once, click the Application tab and click "Storage" in the left nav.
+To see the space being used by the current application domain, click the Application tab and click "Storage" in the left nav.
+This displays the amount of space currently occupied by cache storage, service workers, and IndexedDB.
-This displays a series of check boxes in the main area for categories of things that can be cleared.
+It also displays a series of check boxes for categories of things hat can be cleared including "Unregistered service workers", "Local and session storage", "IndexedDB", "Web SQL", "Cookies", and "Cache storage".

 By default, all the check boxes are checked.
-This includes "Unregister Service Workers" and "Cache storage".
-Click the "Clear Site Data" button to clear the data associated with every checked category.
+Click the "Clear Site Data" button above the checkboxes to clear the data associated with every checked category.

 <img alt="Clearing storage in Chrome DevTools" style="width: 100%"
   src="/blog/assets/devtools-clear-storage.png?v={{pkg.version}}"